Author: RxISK Medical Team

 For friends and family

-If you have a friend or family member who recently started antidepressants or antipsychotics, you may want to watch for signs of akathisia.
-The problem can sometimes be difficult to recognise in another person as there may be no obvious restlessness.
+If you have a friend or family member who recently started antidepressants or antipsychotics, or even an antibiotic, you may want to watch for signs of akathisia.
+The problem can sometimes be difficult to recognize in another person as there may be no obvious restlessness.
 However, the person may:

 - look tense